panaturbo/testrepo2/README.md

 Building on macOS assumes that the "Command Tools for Xcode" are installed.
-These can be downloaded from [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/) or, if you have Xcode already installed, you can run `xcode-select--install`.
+These can be downloaded from [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/) or, if you have Xcode already installed, you can run `xcode-select --install`.
 (Note that an Apple ID may be required to access the download page.)

 #### <a name="dependencies"> Dependencies